sumeetsinghparmar/goat_cafe_bot/ebot_nav2/README.md

 ## Introduction

-Welcome to the **FoodBot Delivery System** documentation.
+Welcome to the **Goat Cafe Bot** documentation.

-This system autonomously handles food orders in a restaurant by:
+The Goat Cafe Bot autonomously handles food orders by:
-- Receiving orders and cancellations.
+- Receiving and updating orders/cancellations.
-- Navigating autonomously between the kitchen, tables, and home.
+- Navigating between the kitchen, delivery tables, and home.
-- Processing confirmations from both the kitchen (order readiness) and the customers (order delivered).
+- Processing confirmations from both the kitchen (order preparation) and customers (order delivered).
-- Managing and broadcasting the robot’s current state.
+- Maintaining and publishing the robot's state.

 *Core Features:*
 - 🔄 Real-time order updates via the `/order` topic.
 - 🚚 Autonomous navigation using the BasicNavigator.
-- ✅ Service-based order placement, cancellation, and confirmation.
+- ✅ Service-based order placement, cancellation, and confirmations.
 - 📡 Continuous state updates on the `/bot_state` topic.

-> **Demo Videos Available:** See [Demo Videos](#demo-videos) for live demonstrations.
+> **Demo Videos:** Refer to the [Demo Videos](#demo-videos) section for live demonstrations.

 ---